Blended Occupancy Rental Properties, How Does Management Differ?

 All affordable housing programs have specific rules, regulations, and requirements.
 By consolidating multiple programs into one development, property managers can take advantage of the benefits of each program while still complying with the rules.

-• Best of many worlds: By taking advantage of the benefits of each program, property managers can provide a higher quality of housing at a lower cost.
+- It's the best of many worlds: By leveraging each program's benefits, property managers can provide higher-quality housing at a lower cost.

 How Blended Occupancy Differs From Other LIHTC-Type Programs

-As mentioned above, utilizing blended compliance in LIHTC development and other programs allow property managers to take advantage of the benefits of each program while still complying with the rules.
+As mentioned above, utilizing blended compliance in LIHTC development and other programs allows property managers to take advantage of each program's benefits while still complying with the rules.

 In contrast, LIHTC-type programs can only take advantage of their benefits.
-For example, a property manager who only utilizes the LIHTC program would not be able to use PBRA or PBV.
+For example, a property manager who only utilizes the LIHTC program could not use PBRA or PBV.

-Despite the extensive list of advantages blended occupancy presents, it's also prone to many disadvantages.
-Not all affordable housing programs mix together, which can often lead to a conflict of interest.
+Despite blended occupancy's extensive list of advantages, it's also prone to many disadvantages.
+Not all affordable housing programs mix together, often leading to a conflict of interest.

 A Property Management Software that Allows You to be the BOS